scribd/LiveCollections/README.md

 <hr>

 Listed below is a summation of the relevant code you'll need in your app for each of the scneario in the sample app.
-These reflect most of the use cases you will need when managing
+These reflect most of the use cases you will encounter.
 <br>
 <h2>Scenario 1: A UICollectionView with one section</h2>